PTiagorio/fikalab/Blockchain/README.md

 						Directory Structure
-- deployApp	# Java application responsible for the depolyment of Smart Contracts (discontinued)

 - eth-net	# Root Directory of an implementation of a private ethereum local chain (discontinued)
 - smartContract	# Directory containing the SmartContract .sol files, as well as smartContract .abi .bin and java web3j wrappers as well 		as scripts to easily generate said files
 - wallets	# Directory containing generated wallets (.json files) used through the project for testing